 What Tenants Can Do to Avoid the Surprise

 It is important to understand that not all properties will be impacted equally by a change in the tax law.
 Since the exposure will depend on when the basis of the assessed tax value was determined, two identical properties quoting the same rental rate may be on opposite ends of the spectrum on exposure.
 As an example, if one property (“Building A”) was purchased during the last downturn in 2010 for $200 per square foot, and the other (“Building B”) was purchased last year for $600 per square foot, a reassessment that puts both properties at $600 will only impact the tenants in Building A, and that impact will be significant.
 The $400 per square foot increase in the assessed value will mean an extra $4.00 per square foot in taxes that will be passed on to tenants in the form of increased triple net charges or excess charges above a base year in full service or gross leases.
 For the typical 10,000 square foot tenant, that will be an increase of $40,000 per year.

 Because of the uncertainty ahead, today’s lease evaluations and decisions should be made taking into consideration the “what ifs.”
 A determination needs to be made if the current taxes are being calculated on an assessed value close to market, or if there is a significant delta and exposure to a split roll system.

 A good commercial real estate broker should be helping their client with this evaluation.
 At Hughes Marino, we are evaluating the current assessed value to market, quantifying this tax exposure for our clients, and negotiating protections where possible.

-Michael Muna is associate vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
-Contact Michael at 1-844-662-6635 or email@example.com to learn more.
+Michael Muna is an associate vice president of Hughes Marino’s Portfolio Lease Administration and Advisory team, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Michael at 1-844-662-6635 or firstname.lastname@example.org to learn more.